-- 1. No person will be allowed in an examination room during an examination except the candidates concerned and those supervising/adjudicating the examination. - 2.
-Candidates must appear at the examination room at least twenty minutes before the commencement of the examination. - 3.
-Candidates shall bring their photo identification (signed Photo ID) and place it in a conspicuous place on their desks.
-Photo identification may include any one of the following, as long as it contains a photo and a signature: current University of Toronto Photo ID (TCard) OR up-to-date Passport (any country) OR current Driver's License (any country) OR current Canadian health card (any province or territory). - 4.
-Bags and books are to be deposited in areas designated by the instructor/invigilator and are not to be taken to the examination desk.
-Students may place their purses on the floor under their chairs. - $5. \quad \text{The instructor/invigilator has authority to assign seats to candidates}.$ - 6.
-Candidates shall not communicate with one another in any manner whatsoever during the examination. - 7.
-No materials or electronic devices shall be brought into the room or used at an examination except those authorized by the Instructor.
+- 1. No person will be allowed in an examination room during an examination except the students concerned and those supervising/adjudicating the examination. - 2.
+Students are expected at the examination room at least twenty minutes before the commencement of the examination. - 3.
+Students shall bring their photo identification (signed Photo ID the picture must be clearly visible for identification purposes) and place it out in the open on their desks.
+Photo identification may include any one of the following, as long as it contains a current photo and a signature: - A) current University of Toronto Photo ID (TCard); or - B) up-to-date Passport (any country); or - C) current Driver's License (any country); or - D) government issued photo ID (any province or territory). - 4.
+Students shall place their non-smartwatch or timepiece on their desks. - 5.
+All coats and jackets should be placed on the back of each Student's chair.
+All notes, books, pencil cases, cell phones (turned off), laptops, any other electronic devices or unauthorized aids, and smaller bags like purses should be stored inside the student's knapsack or large bag, which should then be closed securely and placed under the student's chair.
+Students may not have a pencil case on their desk and any pencil cases found on desks will be searched and placed under the chair.
+All watches and timepieces on desks will be checked.
+Students are not allowed to touch their knapsacks or bags or the contents until the exam is over.
+Students are not allowed to reach into the pockets or any part of their coat or jacket until the exam is over. - 6.
+The Instructor has the authority to assign seats to students. - 7.
+Students shall not communicate with one another in any manner whatsoever during the examination.
+Students may not leave the examination room unescorted for any reason, and this includes using the washroom. - 8.
+No materials or electronic devices shall be used or viewed during an examination, except those authorized by the Instructor.
 Unauthorized materials include, but are not limited to: books, class notes, or aid sheets.
-Unauthorized electronic devices include, but are not limited to: cellular telephones, laptop computers, calculators, MP3 players (such as an iPod), Personal Digital Assistants (such as a smartphone), pagers, electronic dictionaries, Compact Disc Players, and Mini Disc Players, or any electronic recording device. - 8.
-In general, candidates will not be permitted to enter an examination room later than fifteen minutes after the commencement of the examination, nor to leave except under supervision until at least half an hour after the examination has commenced. - 9.
-Candidates shall remain seated at their desks during the final ten minutes of each examination. - 10.
+Unauthorized electronic devices include any device that has internet/wireless/Bluetooth connectivity or otherwise may communicate with another person or device outside the exam hall.
+The most obvious examples include cell phones, tablets/laptops, smart technology including smart watches or fitness devices with connectivity, and so forth. - 9.
+Students who use or view any unauthorized materials or electronic devices while their examination is in progress or who assist or obtain assistance from other students or from any unauthorized source are liable to academic penalties under the Code of Behaviour on Academic Matters which can be severe. - 10.
+In general, students will not be permitted to enter an examination room later than thirty minutes after the commencement of the examination, nor leave until at least half an hour after the examination has commenced.
+Any exception to this rule is made by the Registrar, in consultation with the instructor. - 11.
+Students shall remain seated at their desks during the final ten minutes of each examination. - 12.
 At the conclusion of an examination, all writing shall cease.
-The instructor/invigilator may seize the papers of candidates who fail to observe this requirement, and a penalty may be imposed at the discretion of the instructor. - 11.
-Examination books and other material issued for the examination shall not be removed from the examination room except with permission of the instructor/invigilator.
+Instructor may seize the papers of students who fail to observe this requirement, and a penalty may be imposed. - 13.
+Examination papers, books and other material issued for the examination, shall not be removed from the examination room except with permission from the Instructor. - 14.
+The University is not responsible for personal property left in examination rooms.